fanglingsu/vimb/man.md

   enabled, WebKit may render some 2D canvas content using hardware accelerated drawing operations.

+allow-file-access-from-file-urls (bool)
+: Indicates whether file access is allowed from file URLs.
+By default, when something is loaded using a file URI, cross origin requests to other file resources are not allowed.

+allow-universal-access-from-file-urls (bool)
+: Indicates whether or not JavaScript running in the context of a file scheme URL should be allowed to access content from any origin.
+By default, when something is loaded in a using a file scheme URL, access to the local file system and arbitrary local storage is not allowed.

 caret (bool)
 : Whether to enable accessibility enhanced keyboard navigation.